wrk226/match_3_game_simulator/README.md

 # How to use it?
 There is a briefly tutorial in the file "run.java".
 It gives you a galance of what the simulator does and how to use it.
 You may use it as the start point.

-# The match and eliminate logic
-In the simulator, each cube has two attributes: level and monster.
-In each game we will always has 3 kind of monsters, let's named them A, B and C.
-Each monster can be one of 5 levels: 0~4.
-At the beginning of the game, all of the monsters will be level 0.
-After one movement(switch/remove cube), if there exist at least 3 same node in one line(either horizontal/vertical/diagonal) game will change to matching mode.
-In the matching mode, game will eliminate the matched cubes and create a new cube at the center

 # Tutorial
 ```